-Dr. Sekou Franklin is an Associate Professor in the Department of Political Science at Middle Tennessee State University (MTSU).
+Dr. Sekou Franklin is a Professor in the Department of Political Science at Middle Tennessee State University (MTSU).
 He is the author of After the Rebellion: Black Youth, Social Movement Activism, and the Post-Civil Rights Generation (NYU Press, 2014) and edited the State of Blacks in Middle Tennessee.
 He also has a forthcoming book (co-authored with Ray Block) called Losing Power: African Americans and Racial Polarization in Tennessee Politics (University of Georgia Press, 2020).

 He is currently the President of the National Conference of Black Political Scientists.
 He resides in North Nashville with his wife and two daughters.